aws-samples/configuring-sagemaker-training-jobs-with-hydra/README.md

 It's about making the process more manageable, so developers can focus on the work that matters.

 ## Sample Use Case
-To demonstrate the capabilities of Hydra in combination with Amazon SageMaker, we are using a [Poisson Regression use case](https://scikit-learn.org/stable/auto_examples/linear_model/plot_poisson_regression_non_normal_loss.html#sphx-glr-auto-examples-linear-model-plot-poisson-regression-non-normal-loss-py) as an example.
+To demonstrate the capabilities of this workflow supported by Hydra, we are using a [Poisson Regression use case](https://scikit-learn.org/stable/auto_examples/linear_model/plot_poisson_regression_non_normal_loss.html#sphx-glr-auto-examples-linear-model-plot-poisson-regression-non-normal-loss-py) as an example.
 Poisson regression is used for analyzing count data, where the outcome variable represents the number of occurrences of a particular event within a fixed unit of observation.
 In the sample our goal is to predict the expected frequency of claims following car accidents for a new policyholder given the historical data over a population of policyholders.